 Diagnosis is an important step in discovering which tree and plant pests, diseases and other problems are affecting your landscape’s health and beauty.

-Davey’s Debbie Miller, a senior diagnostician and plant pathologist at the Davey Institute, discusses what she looks for in a good plant sample.
-Here are Miller’s 7 Steps to Collecting a Good Tree Sample:
+A senior diagnostician and plant pathologist at the Davey Institute, discusses what they look for in a good plant sample.

 Step 1: Contact an Arborist for Help.
 If you see shrub or tree leaf spots or discoloration, bark splitting, or other signs of disease and insect infestation, contact your local professionally trained arborist to investigate your plant.
 The arborist will either diagnose the problem on the spot or send in a proper sample to the lab for further tests and treatment options.

 Step 2: Collect Multiple Samples.
 The number one problem with samples is an insufficient sample.
 For example, it is difficult to diagnose the problem of an 80 foot oak tree with only 3 or 4 leaves.
 In order to properly diagnose a tree problem, examine tree branches, leaves, insects and fungus, you need multiple branches with leaves, insects or fungal reproductive structures in order to determine the agent—not just one twig or leaf.

 Helpful Tips for Tree Samples: